-- Comparative expenditures by category over the historical period - The forecast impact of system investment on system O&M costs, including on the direction and timing of expected impacts - The drivers of investments by category (referencing information provided in response to sections 5.3 and 5.4), including historical trend and expected evolution of each driver over the forecast period (e.g. information on the distributor's assetrelated performance and performance targets relevant for each category, referencing information provided in section 5.2.3)

-Information related to the distributor's system capability assessment (see section 5.3.4)
+- Comparative expenditures by category over the historical period - The forecast impact of system investment on system O&M costs, including on the direction and timing of expected impacts - The drivers of investments by category (referencing information provided in response to sections 5.3 and 5.4), including historical trend and expected evolution of each driver over the forecast period (e.g. information on the distributor's asset-related performance and performance targets relevant for each category, referencing information provided in section 5.2.3) - Information related to the distributor's system capability assessment (see section 5.3.4)

-5.4.3.2 Material investments
+5.4.4.25.4.2.1 Material Investments

-The focus of this section is on projects/programs that meet the materiality threshold set out in Chapter 2 of the Filing Requirements for Electricity Distribution Rate Applications.
-However, distributors are encouraged in all instances to consider the applicability of these requirements to ensure that all investments proposed for recovery in rates, including those deemed by the applicant to be distinct for any other reason (e.g. unique characteristics; marked divergence from previous trend) are supported by evidence that enables the OEB's assessment according to the evaluation criteria set out below.
+The focus of this section is on projects/programs that meet the materiality threshold set out in Chapter 2A of the Filing Requirements for Electricity Distribution Rate Applications.
+However, distributors are encouraged in all instances to consider the applicability of these requirements to ensure that all investments proposed for recovery in rates, including those deemed by the applicant to be distinct for any other reason (e.g., unique characteristics; marked divergence from previous trend) are supported by evidence that enables the OEB's assessment according to the evaluation criteria set out below.
 The level of detail filed by a distributor to support a given investment project/program should be proportional to the materiality of the investment.
+The following are guidelines on the information to be provided for any material investment.